MartinThoma/MartinThoma.github.io/content/2020-05-10-file-encryption.md

 cannot install new software.
 He can just run installed software under the account of Alice.

-**Asessment**: Encrypting a single file helps as long as Alice doesn't access the file.
+**Assessment**: Encrypting a single file helps as long as Alice doesn't access the file.

 ### Man in the Middle: E-Mail

-Alice sends data to Charlie.
-Bob
+Alice sends data to Charlie via e-mail.
+Bob catches the message while it's transmitted.

 Bob is here the [Man in the Middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) and makes a Man in the Middle (MitM) attack.

+**Assessment**: The encryption of the e-mail would have helped.
+Using TLS would be preferable, though.

 ## See also